infra-fe/infra-design/components/list/demo/vertical.md

   title: `ant design part ${i}`,
   avatar: 'https://joeschmoe.io/api/v1/random',
   description:
-    'Infra Design, a design language for background applications, is refined by Ant UED Team.',
+    'Ant Design, a design language for background applications, is refined by Ant UED Team.',
   content:
     'We supply a series of design principles, practical patterns and high quality design resources (Sketch and Axure), to help people create their product prototypes beautifully and efficiently.', }));